OFF

 2026 target year

-Leather is one of the most important raw materials, accounting for 43% of the materials purchased in 2024 for finished products by Prada Group, which is committed to sourcing the highest quality leather in compliance with the standards and certifications set out in its Restricted Substances List (RSL).
+Leather is the most important raw material, accounting for 41% of Prada Group’s materials sourced for finished products in 2025.
+The Group is committed to purchasing the highest quality leather in compliance with the standards and certifications set out in its Restricted Substances List (RSL).

-The Group is also working to improve the traceability of its leather supply chain, with the aim of gathering comprehensive information on the entire process, from farm to finished product.
+The Group is also working to improve the traceability across its leather supply chain, aiming to gather comprehensive information on the entire process, from farm to finished product, and promote transparency at every stage of leather production.

 top